OctipusPrime/Book_recommendation_system/README.md

 - Sorting: hours 0, minutes: 0, seconds: 0, milliseconds: 63

 ## Limitations:
+- Only Fantasy and Supernatural data subset is used to limit the size of used data.
 - Preprocessing is quite slow, but only needs to be done once.
 All the resulting files are saved and the actual lookup takes less than half a second.
 - query is a fuzzy search, but would benefit from letting a user select from matches.
 Given a catalogue of